autumnchris/quotes-api/README.md

 ## Instructions

-After cloning and navigating to the repository in your command line, install the NPM packages.
+After cloning and navigating to the repository in your command line, install the NPM packages:
 ```
 npm install
 ```